 Mark Vallianatos is Policy Director of the Urban & Environmental Policy Institute and an Adjunct Professor in Urban & Environmental Policy at Occidental College.
 He works on issues of food, transportation, urban design, and campus greening and is a co-author of the Next Los Angeles: the Struggle for a Livable City.
 Mark is a graduate of the University of Virginia and University of Virginia School of Law.
 He is optimistic about the potential of Los Angeles to become a more livable, just place and enjoys exploring the region by food, bike, bus, train, and car.
 Follow Mark at @markvalli

 Daveed Kapoor contributes a diverse range of experience as an architect, united by his consistent passion for space that improves the quality of people’s lives.
 He began his professional career in 2000 at Johnston Marklee where he led the design of artist’s studios, restaurants, offices and custom homes, as well as participated in multiple award winning projects.
 In 2005 Daveed founded utopiad.org, a land development and architecture collective focused on redressing social justice issues in Los Angeles.
 Working with developers and operators Utopiad has designed, entitled, permitted and constructed multiple housing, hospitality, live/work, and manufacturing places in Los Angeles, Santa Monica and San Francisco.
 In 2011 Daveed began transforming warehouse office spaces with RAC Design Build, he was architect of their 3048 Coolidge riverfront headquarters and assisted in pre-acquisition, appraisal and financing of the project.
-Daveed commutes by bicycle and is a transit advocate that has implemented bus stops, bike lanes and bus only lanes.
-With the DLANC Complete Streets Working Group he helped design and was permit architect of the Spring Street Parklets.
+Daveed commutes by bicycle and is a transit advocate who has implemented bus stops, bike lanes and bus only lanes.
+With the DLANC Complete Streets Working Group he helped design, and was permit architect of, the Spring Street Parklets.
 Follow Daveed at @daveedkapoor

 Mehmet Berker is a cartographer, GIS analyst, and graphic designer who uses traditional GIS software as well as graphic design software to create maps which seek to be informative as well as beautiful.
 He currently does this for Emerging Markets, Inc., and Emerging Markets Development Corporation, where he also assists in research, and serves as project manager.
 Prior to this, Mehmet lived in Minneapolis, where he worked for the Ramsey County (MN) Parks and Rec Department, helping build a parks-finder webmap, Go Ramsey Communities.
 A graduate of the University of Minnesota, Mehmet has also worked for Growth & Justice, a social and economic justice research and advocacy nonprofit in Minnesota, and for U.S. Senator Amy Klobuchar.
 While his passion for pedestrian advocacy has grown immensely his past three years of living in LA without a car, he has always believed that a society is only as good as its most vulnerable members, and that everyone deserves happiness, safety, and respect.